hx2A/py5website/tutorials/mac-users.rst

     <div class=" highlight hl-ipython3"><pre><span></span><span class="o">%</span><span class="k">gui</span> osx</pre></div>
     </div></div></div></div>

-This must be executed `before` importing py5.
+This should be executed `before` importing py5.
+If you forget to use the ``%osx gui`` magic, py5 will print a warning and activate it for you.

 OSX has some requirement that only allows GUI applications to run on the main thread.
 That magic command configures things so that py5 can work.
 I don't understand how or why it works.
 I know that it works, and I am grateful.

-If you forget to use the ``%osx gui`` magic, the Sketch will still run but will be invisible.
-You'll see the output of any ``print`` statements and the :doc:`frame_count` value will keep increasing.
-Any efforts to make the window appear using the Sketch's ``Py5Surface`` object will be in vain.

-The ``%osx gui`` magic must be executed before the ``import py5`` statement.
+The ``%osx gui`` magic should be executed before the ``import py5`` statement.
 Running a script with the ``%run`` magic doesn't seem to work.
 The py5 Jupyter Notebook Kernel will take care of the ``%osx gui`` magic for you when run on a Mac computer.

 If you like coding in an interactive terminal (I hope I'm not the only one), you will need to use ``jupyter console`` and not ``ipython``.
 The two interactive terminal applications are not identical, with the ``%gui osx`` magic working in the former but not the latter.
 The console can be frustrating to use though.
 If a Sketch stops because of an error, no error message will appear until after you hit the return key in the console.